 WBTC: Bitcoin for the future?

-Wrapped bitcoin has played a key role in keeping BTC relevant in the fast-evolving crypto market.
+Wrapped Bitcoin has played a key role in keeping BTC relevant in the growing crypto market.
 It has also helped get around the interoperability and liquidity issues to a great extent.

 Despite all the utility it brings to the table, decentralized wrapping has not yet seen its full potential.
 Furthermore, its move to a joint-custody agreement has further damaged its reputation.
-You can’t expect to see more WBTC alternatives in the future, particularly promoting decentralized custody.
+We do expect to see more WBTC alternatives in the future, particularly promoting decentralized custody.

 Frequently asked questions